 Platform status endpoints

-Read DALP platform-status panels, stat cards, snapshots, and history from the current API.
+Read DALP platform-status panels, stat cards, and history from the current API.

 Overview

-The platform-status endpoints expose the same operational status panels that back the DALP status view.
+The platform-status endpoints expose the same operational panels that back the DALP status view.
 Use them when an operations console, support runbook, or monitoring integration needs a compact view of platform health across data freshness, transaction infrastructure, API activity, and workflow execution.
+To read the same signals in the Console instead, see Monitor platform status.

-This is a read-only API surface.
+The API surface is read-only.
 It reports current and recent operational signals.
 It does not change token, wallet, compliance, workflow, or chain state.

 Access and scope